NiloCK/model-identity-eval/README.md

 # Model Identity Evaluation

-A framework for testing whether Large Language Models (LLMs) can accurately report their own identity, even under adversarial prompting conditions.
+An eval for testing whether Large Language Models (LLMs) can accurately report their own identity, even under adversarial prompting conditions.

 ## Motivation

-During a conversation with Claude Code, we discovered that models can be confused about their identity when:
+During a [conversation](conversation.txt) with Claude Code, we discovered that models can be confused about their identity when:
+- Context suggests a different model is responding
 - Users claim to have switched models mid-conversation
-- Context suggests a different model is responding
 - False corrections are provided about the model's identity

-This framework provides standardized tests to measure **model metacognition** - specifically, whether models maintain accurate self-identification under various conditions.
+This eval provides standardized tests to measure **model metacognition** - specifically, whether models maintain accurate self-identification under various conditions.

 ## Features